-This glazed ham is coated in a sweet brown sugar and honey glaze, then baked until golden brown and caramelized.
+This brown sugar glazed ham is coated in a sweet brown sugar and honey glaze, then baked until golden brown and caramelized.
 The ultimate holiday ham that’s super easy to make and always gets rave reviews.

 You can never go wrong with ham for the holidays and this glazed version is both beautiful and delicious.
 Serve your ham with loaded mashed potatoes and bacon wrapped green beans for a festive meal that your family and friends will love.